csci1710/forge-documentation/forge-docs-book/src/electrum/electrum-overview.md

 ## Variable state (`var`)

-Electrum mode allows `var` annotations to be placed on `sig` and field definitions.
+Temporal Forge allows `var` annotations to be placed on `sig` and field definitions.
 Such an annotation indicates that the contents of the corresponding relation may vary over time.
 Any sigs or fields that are not declared `var` will _not_ vary over time.

 ~~~admonish warning title="Importance of `var`"
 If no sigs or fields are declared `var`, the temporal solver cannot change anything from state to state.